Shilo/SD2-Caffeine-Mod/README.md

 #### Town Productivity (Opt-In)
 > These would be disabled by default and opt-in options.
 > Seperate "Town Productivity" settings page with a lock icon.
-> Attempting to unlock specific page will warn the use that it affects "Town Productivity", and asks if they want to continue.
+> Attempting to unlock specific page will warn the user that it affects "Town Productivity", and asks if user wants to continue.
 > If user confirms to unlock feature.
 The Caffeine option button will permanently turn orange instead of green.
 The warning will never show again on further lock changes.
-> This is not to shame users who use the feature, but only to credit the users who want to keep a vanilla experience.
+> This is not to shame users who use the feature(s), but only to credit the users who want to keep a vanilla experience.
 > Also allow users to re-lock options page.
+(Relocking will not change options button back to green.)
 - Feature: Essence fountain to start with max gold minus warp cost.
 So you can keep enough gold to warp.
 - Feature: Ability to increase tick count for essence fountain.
 - Feature: Ability to increase tick count for relic leveling.